-The idea behind the development of the HEPA filter was born from gas masks worn by soldiers fighting in World War II, and later expanded during the Manhattan Project to prevent the spread of radioactive particles in the air.
-HEPA stands for High-Efficiency Particulate Air.
+The idea behind the development of HEPA--High-Efficiency Particulate Air--filters was born from gas masks worn by soldiers fighting in World War II, and later expanded during the Manhattan Project to prevent the spread of radioactive particles in the air.
 The standard that was developed by the U.S. Department of Energy was commercialized in the 1950's and is now common throughout the world.

 HEPA standards require that a filter remove 99.97% of all particles greater than 0.3 microns from the air moving through it.
 To put it another way, if 10,000 particles move through the filter, only three are allowed to pass through.

 Filters conforming to the HEPA standard trap a wide variety of contaminants, including those so small they are not visible to the naked eye.
 Counter-intuitively, the smallest particles are the ones most dangerous to human health.
 The smaller the particle, the deeper they are able to penetrate your lungs; the smallest particles can even enter your bloodstream.
 HEPA filters capture pollen, dirt, dust, moisture, bacteria (0.2-2.0 μm), virus (0.02-0.3 μm), and submicron liquid aerosol (0.02-0.5 μm)

 Exposure to such particles can affect both your lungs and your heart.
 Numerous scientific studies have linked particle pollution exposure to a variety of problems, including: